nikpapag/harness-cd-workshop-/README.md

 # Lab 1 - Continuous Deploy - Frontend

-### Summary: Extend your existing pipeline to take the artifact built in the CI/Build stage and deploy it to an environment
+### Summary: Create a new pipeline that deploys a pre-built artifact to an environment

 **Learning Objective(s):**

-- Add a second stage to an existing pipeline
+- Create a new pipeline

 - Create a k8s service